 Step 3: Begin stringing in whatever pattern you want.
 If you want to do the heart option, that’s great, but if you don’t you can just string with no pattern whatsoever (like the “love” string art at the top of this post).
 The best part about string art is if you don’t like the patten, you can unwind it and start over.

-When you’re happy with your pattern, tie off the ends and add a dab of glue for security. tracing paper is clear and holds very well.
+When you’re happy with your pattern, tie off the ends and add a dab of glue for security.

 Then trim the extra thread and you’re done!